 2025 FESTIVAL

-The 2025 Far North Photo Festival will take place Feb 28th-March 3rd in Yellowknife!
-We’re excited to announce that the OF THE NORTH exhibit will be held at the Snowcastle, as part of the 30th Snowking’s Winter Festival!
+The opening of the 2025 Far North Photo Festival took place Feb 28th-March 3rd in Yellowknife!
+Our biennial OF THE NORTH exhibit was held at the Snowcastle, as part of the 30th Snowking’s Winter Festival.

-This year, we will have 4 world renowned speakers joining us, each working at the top of their profession in photography, publishing and more.
+In 2025 we welcomed 4 world renowned guests, each working at the top of their profession in photography, publishing and more.

-Please follow along on our Facebook page for info about all our events and workshops.
+Please follow along on our Facebook page for info about our next festival in 2027.
+Thank you for all the support!

 Our Keynote Mentors